This post may contain affiliate links.

 Then turn down to low for the remaining 8 hours.

 (You can cook this for 16 hours on low if you would prefer, basically the longer the better.)

 Once the meat has finished cooking you can save the stock and onions as the base for a lovely gravy.

 The meat is ridiculously tender and takes just seconds to shred.
 You don't even need to use a sharp knife.
-I mixed homemade barbeque sauce through the meat.
-These meat claws for shredding slow cooker pulled pork look like fun!
+Meat claws make shredding fun and easy.

-*I saved the leftover pork fat and turned it into crackling.
+I saved the leftover pork fat and turned it into crackling which my husband loved!

-In total my 1.5 kilo joint made enough meat for two main meals (for two), two days sandwiches (for two), the crackling you see above.
-I also froze leftovers for three pizza nights in the future.
-I was very pleased with the amount of meals we got for just £4.50 worth of meat and a few store cupboard ingredients.
+In total my 1.5kg pork joint made enough meat for two main meals (for two), two days sandwiches (for two) as well as the crackling.
+I was also able to freeze leftovers for three pizza nights in the future.
+I was very pleased with the number of meals we got for just £4.50 worth of meat and a few store cupboard ingredients.